GideonBear/falconf/README.md

 cargo install falconf
 ```

-You can also manually download the binary from the releases page.
+You can also manually download the binary from the releases page, but that can't
+update itself (yet).

 ## Usage